-Peru inspires thoughts of exotic realms, contorted politics, and beguiling women, not to mention the standard fare of Machu Picchu, the Andes mountains and the Amazon rainforest.
-It defies easy labeling for outside observers and more than a few Peruvians.
-It is also where I lived and worked large share of my adult life and where my wife and children were born.
+The country inspires thoughts of exotic realms, contorted politics, and beguiling women, not to mention the standard fare of Machu Picchu, the Andes mountains and the Amazon rainforest.
+It defies easy labeling by outside observers and more than a few Peruvians.
+It is also where I lived and worked a large share of my adult life and where my wife, daughter and son were born.
 The landscape, the people, the politics, the culture shaped our beings, our dreams.
 For me, Peru is not just an interesting case study, but a defining experience.

 Writing is the process that has defined me and how I relate to the world around me.
 News reporting, essays, poetry and translations were how I started out.
 Now it's concentrating on the web as the medium.
 See the writing section for other examples of my writing.
 For that matter, look throughout this site.

-I have another site Prana Journal — it's mainly a weblog about yoga, meditation, spirituality and other matters of the heart/mind/body.
+I have another site Prana Journal — it's mainly a weblog about yoga, meditation, mindulness, spirituality and other matters of the heart/mind/body.
 It's all about residing in and fulfilling the potential of the moment.

 It's become my main writing outlet as I record my learning experience with yoga.